 Popflick: What does your mother say now?
 Has she been able to see the movie?

 Francisca Alegría: She was one of the first people to see it.
 I was a little scared because I thought it would be difficult for her.
 It might seem harsh on her.
 But she found it beautiful.
 Also, pushing an indie film forward takes so much time!
-It took about ten years from script to premiere.
+It took about ten years from the script to the premiere.
 Over that time, relationships can evolve and change.
-Another person who saw it said “This is like an ode to your mother.”
+Another person who saw it said, “This is like an ode to your mother.”
 And yes, she did a 180-degree turn in the meantime.
 Cecilia and Tomas achieve an understanding.
 There is redemption for these rigid characters.
 So, yes, my mother liked it a lot.
 But then again, this is very subjective.
 She is my mother!
 She likes everything I do.
 I crush a paper sheet, and she loves how it comes out!

 Fighting the good fight: Enzo Ferrada asserts trans identity in The Cow Who Sang A Song Into The Future / Photo by Inti Briones, courtesy of Kino Lorber.

-Popflick: Without spoiling anything, the final act suggests that personal trauma, and the violence we inflict on the planet, can be reversed.
+Popflick: Without spoiling anything, the final act suggests that personal trauma and the violence we inflict on the planet can be reversed.
 Isn’t that the most fantastical element in the movie?
 Can we heal the damage we’ve done?

 Popflick: In the last decade, Chilean cinema gained a lot of international exposure in the US and Europe.
 Why do you think this is happening now?

 Francisca Alegría: There are many factors at play.
 More markets have opened, so now there is a chance to show a national cinema that has always been good.
 Audiences are more open to indie films from beyond their borders.
 And in Chile, we are still living in a post-dictatorship stage.
 Art and film schools that were closed for many years reopened.
 There is a strong need to tell our stories because, for so many years, we could not do it.
-The brothers Larraín (Note: director Pablo and producer Juan de Dios) paved a road; there are other directors, like Sebastian Lelio (2016 Foreign Film Academy Award Winner for “A Fantastic Woman”) - and Marialy Rivas, who also premiered her first feature film at Sundance (“Young and Wild,” 2012 winner of Best Screenplay Award at Sundance)…people are not afraid to tell their stories now.
+The brothers Larraín (Note: director Pablo and producer Juan de Dios) paved the road; there are other directors, like Sebastian Lelio (2016 Foreign Film Academy Award Winner for “A Fantastic Woman”) - and Marialy Rivas, who also premiered her first feature film at Sundance (“Young and Wild,” 2012 winner of Best Screenplay Award at Sundance)…people are not afraid to tell their stories now.
 I’m glad this is happening.
 I’m in Chile now, and there is so much talent around, so many distinct voices.

 Lend a hand to those in need: a bus-driver helps out Mia Maestro in The Cow Who Sang A Song Into The Future / Photo by Inti Briones, courtesy of Kino Lorber.